bjalon/http-mock-node-js/README.md

 You can write several rules in the same rule file.
 The priority order is given by the order of the rule files in the property file and the rule in the rule files.
 The first rule matching the request give the returned answer.

+The waiting time for this rule will be 1000 in average and the standard deviation of it will be 100, i.e. request will be between 990ms and 1100ms for 95% of requests returned.

 ### Prepare data (should be soon removed)

 The HTTP String parser used waits Windows carriage return (really bad).
 I plan to rewrite the parser or send pull request to improve that or use a real parser.